Myzumi/Guild-Bot/README.md

 - A Minecraft account with full access
 - Must be in the guild
 - Must have /g setrank Permissions
+- Have a Hypixel API set in the .env
 - (Optional) Must have officer chat permissions

 # Config